 Architecture Overview

-Our platform acts as a comprehensive telematics data broker, receiving data from mobile applications with Damoov SDK, then providing multiple consumption methods for clients:
+The platform acts as a comprehensive telematics data broker, receiving data from mobile applications with the Damoov SDK, then providing multiple consumption methods for clients:

 ┌──────────────────┐